 Carol Rifka Brunt grew up in the suburbs of New York City and now lives with her family in the southwest of England.
 She has published short fiction and non-fiction in The North American Review and The Sun.
-Her first novel, Tell the Wolves I’m Home, was named a best book of the year by Wall Street Journal, O Magazine, Kirkus, BookPage and Amazon, was a Barnes and Noble Discover pick, Target club pick, Costco Pennie’s pick, an ALA Alex Award winner and has sold in 16 countries.
-She is currently trying very hard to forget all of that, pretend there is no pressure to live up to anything, and concentrate on writing her second novel.
+Her first novel, Tell the Wolves I’m Home, was named a best book of the year by Wall Street Journal, O Magazine, Kirkus, BookPage and Amazon, was an ALA Alex Award winner, a Barnes and Noble Discover pick, Target club pick, Costco Pennie’s Pick and has been translated into 18 languages.
+She is currently trying very hard to forget all that, pretend there is no pressure to live up to anything, and concentrate on writing her second novel.

 It has been a long–and I mean very long–time since I’ve popped in here to update this place.
 It’s a lot of fun to post updates when a book is freshly on the shelves–there’s news to link to, stuff is happening–but once all that is over, things quiet down and life goes back to normal….